Skip to content

 ports: #(3)

-1. spec.type ensures the app available within some context.
+1. spec.type ensures the app available within some scope.
 In case of ClusterIP, a Service exposes the app within the cluster only.

 2. spec.selector ensures the service forwards a traffic to Pods with the provided labels;